nervosys/AutonomySim/docs/px4_setup.md

 The [PX4 software stack](http://github.com/px4/firmware) is an open-source popular flight controller with support for wide variety of boards and sensors as well as built-in capability for higher level tasks such as mission planning.
 Please visit [px4.io](http://px4.io) for more information.

-!!! warning
+!!! warning "Setting up PX4 can be challenging"
-    While all releases of AutonomySim are always tested with PX4 to ensure the support, setting up PX4 is not a trivial task.
-Unless you have at least intermediate level of experience with PX4 stack, we recommend you use [simple_flight](simple_flight.md), which is now a default in AutonomySim.
+    While all releases of `AutonomySim` are always tested with PX4 to ensure support, setting up PX4 is not a trivial task.
+Unless you have at least intermediate level of experience with PX4 stack, we recommend you use [simple_flight](simple_flight.md), which is now a default in `AutonomySim`.

 ## Supported Hardware

-The following Pixhawk hardware has been tested with AutonomySim:
+The following Pixhawk hardware versions have been tested and verified to work with `AutonomySim`:

 * [Pixhawk PX4 2.4.8](http://www.banggood.com/Pixhawk-PX4-2_4_8-Flight-Controller-32-Bit-ARM-PX4FMU-PX4IO-Combo-for-Multicopters-p-1040416.html)
 * [PixFalcon](https://hobbyking.com/en_us/pixfalcon-micro-px4-autopilot.html?___store=en_us)